commercetools/commercetools-sync-java/docs/BUILD.md

 ### Before Release

 Before making a new release make sure to:
  - Create a new PR to prepare for the new release.
-In this pr, you should make sure all the dependencies are up-to-date and make sure the new release's version is updated everywhere in the docs and the project files where needed.
+In this PR, you should make sure all the dependencies are up-to-date and make sure the new release's version is updated everywhere in the docs and the project files where needed.
  - Make sure the squashed commit message when merging this PR to master contains the words